sebftw/Eiko/README.md

 2. Eiko is **differentiable**, allowing it to be used with PyTorch or JAX.
 3. Eiko supports **advection**, allowing it to compute apodizations through a lens.

-Additionally, Eiko supports batch processing (computing multiple problems in parallel).
+Eiko also supports batch processing, allowing many time-of-flight maps to be computed efficiently in parallel.

 ![Performance Comparison](https://raw.githubusercontent.com/sebftw/Eiko/main/examples/python/comparison/fps_comparison.png "Comparison between Eiko and other solvers.")

 ## Installation
+This section describes how to install Eiko for MATLAB or Python.

 ### Requirements
 Because Eiko compiles custom CUDA kernels during installation, your system must have the following:
 * **OS:** Windows or Linux